Arslanoov/products/README.md

 This project might be the most useful in this list, because I created it for purpose.

 I created in very short time (few days), so I didn't use complicated architecture.
-This admin panel allows you to set up and control the server without any knowledge programming.
+This admin panel allows you to set up and control the server for the very popular game without any programming knowledge.

 I also used <a href="https://github.com/PSR-Framework/skeleton">my own framework</a> to create this project.